TommyTran732/Arch-Setup-Script/README.md

 ### Snapper behavior
 The partition layout I use rallows us to replicate the behavior found in openSUSE 🦎
 1. Snapper rollback <number> works!
-You will no longer need to manually rollback from a live USB like you would with the @ and @home layout suggested in the Arch Wiki.
+You will no longer need to manually rollback from a live USB like you would with the @ and @home layout suggested in the Arch Wiki.f2fs-tools udftools
 2. You can boot into a readonly snapshot!
 GDM and other services will start normally so you can get in and verify that everything works before rolling back.
 3. Automatic snapshots on pacman install/update operations
 4. /boot and /boot/efi are 2 seperate subvolumes which will not be rolled back with snapper.